hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 Reload your code to make sure you see the options box, with the list of pokemon.

 Next, add a handler for the change event on your select box.
-There is a `RootView#reassignToy` method in `pokedex-3.js`.
-To start, print the id of the old pokemon saved in `data-pokemon-id`, the id of the toy saved in `data-toy-id` and the id of the newly selected Pokemon (the `val` of the `select` element).
+You should write a `reassignToy` method.
+For now, just print the id of the old pokemon saved in `data-pokemon-id`, the id of the toy saved in `data-toy-id` and the id of the newly selected Pokemon (the `val` of the `select` element).
 Verify this is working.

 Next, in the `reassignToy` handler, we want to do a few things: